alpopesc/Odor-classification/README.md

 ## How to run our code
 **R version is 4.0.3**
 In order to run our R scripts, please be in the repository BIO322-Classification.
 The different results can be reproduced by running the R scripts in the repository src.
 The code in the files Linear_method_skewness.R, RF_tuning.R, Bayes_optimisationNN.r and Bayes_optimisationSVM.R are used to tune some hyper-parameters and estimates errors with CV.
-Note that depending on the number of iterations specified it can take very long to get a result.
+Note that depending on the number of iterations specified, it can take very long to get a result.